COMM 111 Martin: Evaluate Sources

 Scholarly?
 Professional?
 Popular?

-The first thing you should do when you have a research assignment is figure out what types of article sources are required or allowed.
+When you have a research assignment, be sure to figure out what types of article sources are required or allowed.
 Some professors require you to use only scholarly peer-reviewed journals while others might let you use a variety of journals.

-Scholarly article: Also known as peer-reviewed, academic, or refereed, these articles are written for researchers and experts and usually contain the results of a research study.
-Scholarly articles are written by experts in the field and are reviewed by peers who are experts in the same area.
+Scholarly article: Also known as peer-reviewed, academic, or refereed, these articles are written for researchers and experts and usually share the results of a research study.
+Scholarly articles are written by experts in the field and are reviewed by expert peers.
 In many databases, you can limit your search to scholarly, peer-reviewed, or refereed journals to weed out any non-scholarly content.
+Scholarly article example